 Sisters in Science Summary and Analysis

-Sisters in Science by Olivia Campbell is a nonfiction book that traces the lives and scientific legacies of four brilliant women physicists—Hedwig Kohn, Lise Meitner, Hertha Sponer, and Hildegard Stücklen.
+Sisters in Science by Olivia Campbell is a book that traces the lives and scientific legacies of four brilliant women physicists—Hedwig Kohn, Lise Meitner, Hertha Sponer, and Hildegard Stücklen.
 These women battled systemic sexism, rising fascism, and the upheaval of global war to preserve their careers and integrity.

 This book is more than a history of science—it’s a testament to the courage and perseverance of women whose intellects were dismissed and whose identities made them targets under Nazi rule.
 By following their academic journeys, escapes, and eventual impact on global science, Campbell offers a powerful reflection on resilience and recognition in the face of institutional betrayal.